tilakpeace/Artificial-Intelligence/Introduction.md

 1997 | The Deep Blue Chess Program beats the then world chess champion, Garry Kasparov.
 2000 | Interactive robot pets become commercially available.
 MIT displays Kismet, a robot with a face that expresses emotions.
 The robot Nomad explores remote regions of Antarctica and locates meteorites.

+# Foundations of AI
+1) Philosophy
+- Logic, reasoning, mind as a physical system, foundations of learning, language and rationality.
+- some example
+  - Where does knowledge come from?
+  - How does knowledge lead to action?
+  - How does mental mind arise from physical brain?
+  - Can formal rules be used to draw valid conclusions?

+2) Mathematics
+- Formal representation and proof algorithms, computation, undecidability, intractability, probability.
+- some example
+  - What are the formal rules to draw the valid conclusions?
+  - What can be computed?
+  - How do we reason with uncertain information?

+3) Economics
+- Formal theory of rational decisions, game theory, operation research.
+- some example
+  - How should we make decisions so as to maximize payoff?
+  - How should we do this when others may not go along?
+  - How should we do this when the payoff may be far in future?

+4) Neuroscience
+- Physical substrate for mental activities
+- some example
+  - How do brains process information?

+5) Psychology
+- Adaptation, phenomena of perception and motor control.
+- some example
+  - How do humans and animals think and act?

+6) Computer Engineering
+- Operational computer and operational programmable computer
+- some example
+  - How can we build an efficient computer?

+7) Control theory
+- Homeostatic systems, stability, optimal agent design
+- some example
+  - How can artifacts operate under their own control?

+8) Linguistic
+- Knowledge representation, grammar
+- some example
+  - How does language relate to thought?

+# Applications of AI
+AI has been dominant in various fields such as −

+- Gaming − AI plays a crucial role in strategic games such as chess, poker, tic-tac-toe, etc., where machines can think of a large number of possible positions based on heuristic knowledge.

+- Natural Language Processing − It is possible to interact with a computer that understands natural language spoken by humans.

+- Expert Systems − There are some applications which integrate machine, software, and special information to impart reasoning and advising.
+They provide explanations and advice to the users.

+- Vision Systems − These systems understand, interpret, and comprehend visual input on the computer.
+  For example,
+  - A spying airplane takes photographs, which are used to figure out spatial information or map of the areas.
+  - Doctors use a clinical expert system to diagnose the patient.
+  - Police use computer software that can recognize the face of a criminal with the stored portrait made by a forensic artist.

+- Speech Recognition − Some intelligent systems are capable of hearing and comprehending the language in terms of sentences and their meanings while a human talks to it.
+It can handle different accents, slang words, noise in the background, change in human’s noise due to cold, etc.

+- Handwriting Recognition − The handwriting recognition software reads the text written on paper by a pen or on screen by a stylus.
+It can recognize the shapes of the letters and convert it into editable text.

+- Intelligent Robots − Robots are able to perform the tasks given by a human.
+They have sensors to detect physical data from the real world such as light, heat, temperature, movement, sound, bump, and pressure.
+They have efficient processors, multiple sensors and huge memory, to exhibit intelligence.
+In addition, they are capable of learning from their mistakes and they can adapt to the new environment.